Cannabigerol (CBG) is a cannabinoid in the hemp/cannabis plant that’s become increasingly well-known for its anti-inflammatory properties.

 (0.3) x (your body weight in lbs.) = your daily CBG dosage in mg.

-Once you’ve taken your dose a few times, slowly adjust it up or down depending on how it’s working for you.
+Once you’ve taken your dose a few times, gradually adjust it depending on how it’s working for you.
 Some people report success with just 10-20mg of CBG, although many people find that higher doses are more effective.

-• CBG Edibles – CBG edibles, such as gummies, offer a fixed-dose consumption method.
+- CBG Edibles: CBG edibles (such as gummies) offer a fixed-dose consumption method.
 They’re ideal if you’re taking the same amount of CBG each time.
-However, since they have to be digested, edibles won’t begin rendering effects for 45 minutes to 1 hour.
+However, since you have to digest them, edibles take 45 minutes to 1 hour to begin rendering effects.

-• CBG Inhalables – There are a variety of CBG flower and vape products available online and at CBD stores and dispensaries.
-Although inhaling CBG comes with the obvious health downside, flower and vapes begin working in just 5-10 minutes, as they deliver CBG directly to your lungs.
+- Inhalable CBG Products: CBG-rich hemp flower strains and CBG vapes are two other ways to consume this cannabinoid.
+Although inhaling CBG comes with an obvious health downside, flower and vapes begin working in just 5-10 minutes, as they deliver CBG directly to your lungs.

 CBG for IBS: Frequently Asked Questions

-Here are some questions our customers frequently ask us about using CBG for IBS.
+Here are some questions our customers frequently ask us about CBG for IBS.

 Is CBG good for digestive problems?

-There is some scientific research that suggests CBG may promote gut health and aid digestion, however, more investigation is needed.
+There is some scientific research that suggests CBG may promote gut health and aid digestion, however, more studies are needed.

 Does CBG help with stomach inflammation?